Sea Containers | Riverside Dining

 Much like a bee container, Sea Containers is also a hive of activity.

-Housed in the eponymous Southbank building (now the Sea Containers London Hotel), it’s an American-British restaurant drawing inspiration from the “Golden Age of transatlantic travel”.
+Housed in the eponymous riverside building (now the Sea Containers London Hotel), it’s a globe-trotting restaurant whose design draws inspiration from the “Golden Age of transatlantic travel”.
 And no, that’s not Phileas Fogg (although there’s a place for that too), but more ‘retro cruise’, as referenced by Tom Dixon’s sleek copper walls, and mustard and burgundy leather seating.
 And pretty fortuitously, there’s a ready-made river right outside too, which you can enjoy from the floor-length windows or al fresco on the sizeable terrace.

-And if you’re wondering what that is in the middle of the room, it’s merely a horseshoe-shaped, 18-seater, stainless steel bar that reflects both the American eatery theme, and the hefty yellow submarine suspended above it.
+And if you’re wondering what that is in the middle of the room, it’s merely a horseshoe-shaped, 18-seater, stainless steel bar that reflects both the Atlantic eatery theme, and, more literally, the hefty yellow submarine suspended above it.

 It’s here that they whip up faultlessly executed cocktails – like the Shaddock Daisy with tequila, Aperol, agave syrup, Tabasco and Worcestershire sauce – besides stocking an immense number of spirits and high-end wines available by the glass.

 Because if you’re dining like you’re at sea, well, you may as well drink like a fish.

 NOTE: Sea Containers is open daily from 6.30am (7am weekends) to 11pm, with bottomless brunch on weekends.
 You can book a table on their website HERE.
 You might also like to know that the exceptional cocktail bar Lyaness is just across the lobby…

 Sea Containers | Sea Containers London, 20 Upper Ground, SE1 9PD

 Waterside dining floating your boat?
 Check out London’s best restaurants by the river